The People in the Trees

 The People in the Trees is the 2013 debut novel of author Hanya Yanagihara.
-Yanagihara stated that her book was in part inspired by Daniel Carleton Gajdusek, who was revered in the scientific community before being accused of child molestation.
+Yanagihara stated that her book was in part inspired by Daniel Carleton Gajdusek, who was revered in the scientific community before being convicted of child molestation.

 The bulk of the novel is made up of the fictional memoirs of Dr. Abraham Norton Perina, a scientific researcher who discovers a turtle with life-prolonging qualities on the fictional island of Ivu'ivu.

 Yanagihara based the physical look and shape of Ivu'ivu on Angra dos Reis.
 The book received critical acclaim.

 Plot

 In the late 1990s, Dr. Ronald Kubodera, a colleague of Nobel Laureate Dr. Abraham Norton Perina, mourns Norton's downfall after being convicted of sexually abusing his own children.
 Kubodera encourages Norton to write his memoirs from his prison isolation, and marks them with footnotes.

 Norton writes of his childhood in the small town of Lindon, Indiana, where his interest in science was piqued by his paternal aunt Sybil, a doctor.
 While attending medical school, Norton attracts the attention of Gregory Smythe, and is hired to work in his lab.
 Norton is eventually invited to Smythe's home for dinner, where Smythe cries in front of him.
 Repulsed by Smythe, Norton quits the lab.
 Shortly before graduation, however, Norton is approached to be the medical doctor on an anthropological mission to U'ivu, led by a man named Paul Tallent.
 Norton realizes that Smythe recommended him in order to send him as far away as possible from him.
 Despite the fact that the mission is considered career suicide, Norton accepts.

 Norton meets Tallent for the first time before they leave from Hawaii to U'ivu, and finds him beautiful and enigmatic.
 When they arrive in U'ivu, they meet the other member of the team, a woman named Esme Duff, whom Norton immediately dislikes.
-Tallent leads Norton and Esme to a smaller island that is part of U'ivu, called Ivu'ivu.
+Tallent leads Norton and Duff to a smaller island that is part of U'ivu, called Ivu'ivu.
 There they meet three hunter guides, who lead them deep into the jungle of the island, where eventually Tallent reveals to Norton that there is a legend among the U'ivu people about a lost tribe that has been gifted with eternal life but also deep stupidity, and that their guides have actually seen one of these people.
 Shortly after, they discover a woman who is devoid of language, completely nude and seemingly unable to function as a regular human being.
 The explorers dub the woman Eve, and quickly discover a tribe of other people like her – whom they dub "Dreamers" – all of whom have varyingly poor grasp of language.
 Through some of the more lucid dreamers, Tallent discovers that, though they all have a mark of a turtle on them, indicating that they are 60, they are actually all well over 100 years old.